Kayne Tremills

+Early life

+Tremills is from Melbourne.
+Throughout both primary and high school, he was bullied due to being overweight – an experience that ultimately made him more empathic.
+He attended Wheelers Hill Secondary College in Victoria and left school in year 11.

 Career

 Tremills began his television career on Channel 31's live music series 1700 in 2008.
 The following year, the ABC launched a nationwide campaign, called Me on 3, to find some faces for a new television channel, ABC3.
-From 5,700 entrants, Tremills was chosen, alongside Amberley Lobo, to host children's show Studio 3, on which he interviewed celebrity guests including Robin Williams, Mandy Moore, Russell Brand and Justin Bieber.
+From over 5,000 entrants, Tremills was chosen, alongside Amberley Lobo, to host children's show Studio 3, on which he interviewed celebrity guests including Robin Williams, Mandy Moore, Russell Brand and Justin Bieber.

 In 2011, Tremills hosted the Schools Spectacular, an annual Australian youth variety show, together with John Foreman.
 The show was filmed in front of a sold-out audience at the Sydney Entertainment Centre and aired on the ABC.
 He drew on his qualifications as a youth worker to present ABC series My Great Big Adventure from 2012, for two seasons.

 He hosted two seasons of the Australian version of Splatalot! with Prank Patrol host Scott Tweedie.
 He also hosted internationally-broadcast award-winning children's adventure series Bushwhacked! for three seasons, alongside Australia star Brandon Walters and later Kamil Elis, where they traversed various locations throughout Australia in an attempt to complete episodic missions.

 Tremills hosted coverage of the nationally broadcast Sydney New Year's Eve for two years running.
 In 2014, he hosted the television special Antarctica: Secrets from the Giant Freezer, filmed in Antarctica.
 The same year, he became the announcer in the Hits for Kids compilation albums television advertisements from 2014.
 He was also a cast member and field producer on the 7 Network’s Weekender series.

 Tremills hosted a live, unscripted broadcast in the YouTube Space Lab for Live Nation and the BBC.
 He then secured the lead role of Dr. Septico Yuck in 2017 comedy series Oh Yuck!
 In 2019, Tremills once again became a presenter, hosting the game show Get It Together! on ABC Me.

 Further credits include The New Inventors, Tractor Monkeys, Good Game: Spawn Point, Prank Patrol, You're Skitting Me, Mental As: Saturday Night Crack Up and Catalyst.

 Personal life

 Tremills is married to actress Saskia Hampele.
+He is currently based in Sydney.

+Tremills was once a youth worker with The Reach Foundation, talking to private schools and working with Victoria’s Department of Human Services with children in care.